omeka/omeka-s-enduser/docs/sites/site_pages.md

 If you decide you do not want to create the page, click the "Cancel" button.

 ## Browse pages
-The Pages tab (once you have at least one page) will display all of your pages in their navigation order.
+The Pages page (once you have at least one page) will display all of your pages in their navigation order.
 Child pages will display below the parent page with a `-` before the page title.

 Every page is listed with its Title, buttons to view (box with an arrow coming out), edit (pencil), or delete (trash can) the page, and the page's slug.

 ![A sites page browse view, with 12 pages listed, some of which are child pages of the others.](../sites/sitesfiles/sitepg_browse.png)

-Use the [Navigation](../sites/site_navigation.md) tab of the site admin to set the order of pages, including setting child and parent pages.
+Use the [Navigation](../sites/site_navigation.md) screen of the site to set the order of pages, including setting child and parent pages.

 ## Editing pages
-After clicking the Pages tab, select the page you wish to edit by clicking the name of the page or the edit button (pencil).
+After clicking the Pages link, select the page you wish to edit by clicking the name of the page or the edit button (pencil).
 Note: clicking on the Page title will take you to the public view of that page.

 The edit view for a page will display the page's title across the top.
 In the upper left is the public/private toggle (the eye icon), and buttons to view the public version (opens in a new tab), delete the page, cancel changes, or save changes.
 Note that changes will not display on the public view until after they have been saved.